 Wild men focus their progression on powers and feats useful for personal combat.
-These psions take powers such as body adjustment, claws of the bear, combat recognizance and painful touch.
-Wild men take skills such concentration and stabilize self, to better survive melee.
+These psions take powers such as body adjustment, claws of the bear, combat recognizance and painful touch. take skills such Wild men concentration and stabilize self, to better survive melee.
 Very rarely do wild men build psionic items, for they prefer to remain independent of materials.
 Wild men take feats such as speed of thought, inertial armour and psionic fist to complement their combat abilities.
-They feats take such also ambidexterity, weapon focus in claw or bite attacks, and even multiattack to use bite and two claw attacks at the same time.
+They also take feats such ambidexterity, weapon focus in claw or bite attacks, and even multiattack to use bite and two claw attacks at the same time able to appear and disappear at will, to walk on walls and fly through the air, even to bend time and space.
+Often solitary and always silent, the traveler has been spotted in every domain of Ravenloft, wandering back and forth across the demiplane in a trek without end.
+There are even those who swear that the traveler is more than one person, perhaps even a race unto themselves.